 Eyelid Surgery / Blepharoplasty

 Not only can excess eyelid skin be aesthetically displeasing and make it difficult to apply eye makeup, but severe eyelid sagging or ptosis can also obstruct a patient’s field of vision.
-Patients who desire an attractive and refreshed appearance can benefit from blepharoplasty, a surgical procedure that rejuvenates the eyes by removing excess eyelid skin and fat.
+Patients who desire an attractive and refreshed appearance can benefit from blepharoplasty, a facial surgical procedure that rejuvenates the eyes by removing excess eyelid skin and fat.
 Dr. Constantino Mendieta performs both upper and lower blepharoplasty to revitalize the eyelids and make the eyes appear brighter and larger.

 Dr. Mendieta carefully assesses each patient’s condition to develop a customized surgical plan that addresses their unique needs and cosmetic goals.
 Patients may consider blepharoplasty if they can relate to the following: